-The Math Department is continuing to focus on strengthening students’ math fluency with Math Facts Friday.
-The students’ response continues to be mostly positive.
+The Math Department started focusing on strengthening students’ math fluency by starting Math Facts Friday.
+Students see how many math facts they can complete correctly in 5 minutes or less.
+The students’ response has been mostly positive.
 They are also being challenged to remember and strengthen basic skills and concepts.
-Miss Mervosh and Mr. McCullough continue to work through the curriculum in their classes.
-Miss Mervoshs' students worked on a Holiday Project that involved reviewing concepts they already learned.
-Mr. McCullough’s students read an article on why it is important to learn math in school.
-Stay tuned for more exciting things happening in The Math Department as this academic year progresses
+Miss Mervosh and Mr. McCullough are still continuing to teach them the concepts they need to learn moving forward from the curriculum for their classes.
+Stay tuned for more exciting things happening in The Math Department as this academic year progresses.

 Physical Education & Health